 Change all your clocks/watches at once.
 This helps you believe the time has changed, so you can be consistent for your young child.
 If you have somewhere to be on Saturday, try to use the “new” time to keep oriented,

 Adjust all meal times to the new clock.
 Kids like routine; they rely on it.
-So pace the whole routine as normal; if dinner is usually at 6 , then continue to have it at 6 – even though it may feel like it’s coming earlier than usual.
+So pace the whole routine as normal; if dinner is usually at 6 , then continue to have it at 6 – even though it may feel like it’s coming earlier or later than usual.
 The children will adjust.
 If they react poorly to it on Saturday, you still have Sunday to get things settled before the school/work week begins.

 Reinforce weekday wake-up, nap, and bed times to help your child adjust.
 Be prepared for being a little off-kilter the first few days; naps may be shorter or harder to achieve altogether, but they will come back.